Gang Alternative, Inc.

-To build character that lasts in children and families through positive alternatives to youth violence and delinquency by offering a holistic approach to their academic, physical, social and spiritual development.
+To build character that lasts in children and families through positive alternatives to crime, violence, dependency, and delinquency by offering a holistic approach to their academic, physical, social, economic, and spiritual development.

 A global community-based organization connecting youth and adults to holistic services and tools to develop their full potential and good character to become self-sufficient community stewards.

 Target Communities Our Target Communities are comprised of some of the most underserved in Miami-Dade County, extending from North Miami to Homestead.
 A significant number of our programs have targeted the Little Haiti, New River, Liberty City and North Miami communities for several years.
 More recently, however, Gang Alternative has expanded its outreach to other disadvantaged communities, including Little Havana, through its community coalition initiatives.
 GA also provides coalition mentoring to a drug-free coalition in Puerto Rico.

 Our Leadership includes a Board of Directors with representatives from the public and Private sectors.
 The Chief Executive Officer, with the assistance of the Executive and Management teams, oversees a staff of approximately 80 employees, as a well as a cadre of interns and volunteers.
 Staff members are fluent in English, French, Haitian Creole, and Spanish, and have a wealth of experience in social services.
 In addition, the staff is deeply rooted in the community and intimately familiar with key community personalities andinstitutions.
 They are in tune with the many challenges facing our children and families.